-For space-heating applications, the HTHP unit's SCOP shall be greater than 3.2 for all climate zones.
-For heated-water applications, the SCOP shall be estimated by modelling, using AS/NZS 4234 or a similar methodology.
+For space-heating applications, the HTHP unit's SCOP shall be greater than 3.0 for all climate zones.
+For heated-water applications, the SCOP shall be estimated by modelling, using AS/NZS 4234 or a similar methodology, such as Steady State capacity and efficiency testing of the HTHP on an input/output basis.